-Admins can access and manage learning paths through the 'Learning Paths' section in the learning module.
+Admins can access and manage learning paths through the 'Path administration' section in the learning module.

 Create a learning path:

-Admins can create unlimited learning paths by navigating to the learning module, the 'Learning Paths' section, and clicking 'Create.'
+Admins can create unlimited learning paths by navigating to the learning module, the 'Path administration' section, and clicking 'Actions' followed by 'Create a new learning path'.

 This first page presents the basic information of a learning path:

-The next page displays the sequential steps of the learning path; these are the core of the learning path.
-Steps are built using content and can be added by searching through the list of existing learning elements or by uploading new content (please see the flow in the Learning Elements guide to curate your content library).
+Selecting 'Save & Continue' will take you to the next page where you can set up the sequential steps of the learning path; these are the core of the learning path.
+Steps are built using content which can be added by searching through the list of existing learning elements or by uploading new content (please see the flow in the Learning Elements guide to curate your content library).

 You can upload four types of steps: